English listening skills play a prominent role if you want to improve your English communication skills.

 I have explained this process later in this post.

-Otherwise, watching movies may not help you in learning English due to reasons stated above.
+Otherwise, watching movies may not help you in learning English due to the reasons stated above.

 English Listening Practice for Beginners